mgoldcoin/mgold/developers-guide/waves-contracts-language-description/waves-contracts-language-description.md

 # Predefined functions

-WavesContracts standard librarty not only contains predefined data types and instances, but also predefined functions that can be called.
+WavesContracts standard library not only contains predefined data types and instances, but also predefined functions that can be called.
 Some of them are pure, others can access blockchain state.

 * `sigVerify`:`(body: ByteArray, pubKey: ByteArray, signature: ByteArray) => Boolean`
 * `keccack`,`blake2b`and other hashing algorithms:`ByteArray => ByteArray`